How to Calculate Productivity

 FAQ

-What is the simplest productivity formula?
+What is the simplest way to calculate productivity?

-What’s the difference between labor productivity and overall productivity?
+What’s the difference between productivity and utilization?